Beating the Winner's Curse via Inference-Aware Policy Optimization: Introduction

 In this setting, we obtain a precise mathematical characterization of the Pareto frontier of optimal solutions---namely, the tradeoff between the expected objective value and $z$-score.
 Specifically, we create a superset of this frontier by considering a family of convex optimization problems that minimize the variance of the IPW estimator for a fixed expected improvement $\lambda$.
 By analyzing the Lagrangian of this problem, we obtain a parametric representation of this family which we prune to obtain the Pareto frontier of optimal policies.

 Using this characterization, we show that the policy with the largest expected $z$-score is close to the observational policy, making a small but confident improvement.
 Specifically, it differs from the observational policy for all subjects where an expected improvement can be made, with larger differences when the counterfactual means of treatments differ more and their related variances are small.
 The step size reaches the point where some treatment option is eliminated for some unit.
 Moving along the frontier from this initial solution, the tradeoff between expected objective and statistical significance becomes strict---i.e., any strict increase in expected objective requires a strict decrease in statistical significance.
-Furthermore, we show that treatment options are monotonically eliminated from consideration---i.e., once a treatment probability becomes zero, it stays at zero for the rest of the frontier.
+Furthermore, we provide a simple closed form for the largest expected $z$-score, effectively allowing for power calculations that determine whether a test dataset has enough useful variation to evaluate any policy's improvement as significant.

-Next, we show how our theoretical results can be used to derive an inference-aware policy optimization algorithm.
-The main barrier is that solution to our convex program is specialized to assigning treatments to our test units instead of being a generalizable policy that can be applied to any unit.
+Next, we show how our theoretical results can be used to derive our algorithm for inference-aware policy optimization (IAPO).
+The main barrier is that the solution to our convex program is specialized to assigning treatments to our test units instead of being a generalizable policy that can be applied to any unit.
 However, we note that the policy assigns treatments based purely on the mean and standard deviation of the predicted counterfactual outcomes; thus, we can straightforwardly devise a generalizable policy from our solution.
 A full policy optimization and evaluation pipeline consists of the following steps: (1) train a predictive model on the training dataset, (2) compute the Pareto frontier using our characterization and select a policy along this frontier, and (3) evaluate the efficacy of this policy using IPW.
-We implement this pipeline and compare it to several baseline approaches in a simulation study, demonstrating that it can effectively compute the Pareto frontier.
+We implement this pipeline in multiple simulation studies, demonstrating that it can effectively extract policies that deliver confident improvements in cases where na\"{i}ve policy optimization approaches fail.